Simuschlatz/Pathfinding_visualizer/README.md

 # Pathfinding_visualizer

-Visualize A*, DFS, BFS & more
+Features:
+* Responsive UI & UX
+* Visualization of:
+  * Maze generation
+  * Pathfinding algorithms: A*, BFS, DFS

-This was my first project after learning python from early 2022, so don't judge me :)
+This was my first project after learning python in early 2022, so don't judge me :)

 I left the project a little buggy, but the visualizations should work.